-Raise public awareness and concern about the toxic impact of chronic absences.
+Raise public awareness and concern about the toxic impact of chronic absence.
 Encourage broad community engagement and sustained civic action to help families get their children to school every day.
-Analyze our data to identify which students and schools are most affected by chronic absences, as well as to unpack common attendance challenges that need to be addressed.
-Publish chronic absenteeism data, along with average daily attendance for the district as a whole, as well as, by grade, school and student sub-group.
+Analyze our data to identify which students and schools are most affected by chronic absence, as well as to unpack common attendance challenges that need to be addressed.
+Publish chronic absenteeism data, along with average daily attendance, for the district, as well as, by grade, school and student sub-group.

-Passed and approved this 23rd day of September 2019.
+Passed and approved this 24th day of August 2020.